 |Chemistry||Chemical and Biomolecular Engineering|

 |Computer Science||Computer Engineering

-All NYU-Poly and affiliated students may participate in the U.S. Air Force ROTC program headquartered at Manhattan College.
+All NYU Polytechnic School of Engineering and affiliated students may participate in the U.S. Air Force ROTC program headquartered at Manhattan College.
 The largest source of commissioned officers for the Air Force, the AFROTC provides participating students with substantial financial support for college costs in exchange for a commitment to military service.
 Specifically, AFROTC scholarships cover the cost of tuition and most lab fees, provide an annual textbook allowance, and offer a cash allowance of up to $500 for each academic month.
 In return, you participate in AFROTC officer training programs of between 2 and 4 years in length.
-The AFROTC scholarship program is an excellent opportunity to defray the costs of your NYU-Poly education and develop a broad range of skills that only the AFROTC can provide.
+The AFROTC scholarship program is an excellent opportunity to defray the costs of your the NYU School of Engineering education and develop a broad range of skills that only the AFROTC can provide.